 The Government has published two key documents which Employers need to familiarise themselves with:

-- Return to Work Safely Protocol.
+- Return to Work Safely Protocol

-5. To Do List for Employers
+- To Do List for Employers

 In order to re-open within the law, it is important that every employer complies with their obligations as laid out in the Protocol document.
 Callan Tansey Solicitors have created a checklist to help you prepare your business for opening again.
 You can get a copy of that checklist here.